Ruth Maddison

-Ruth Maddison is an Australian photographer born in 1945.
+Ruth Maddison (born 18 November 1945) is an Australian photographer.
 She started photography in the 1970s and continues to make contributions to the Australian visual arts community.

 Biography

 Maddison is an Australian photographer who now resides at Eden on the south coast of New South Wales.
 She was born on 18 November 1945.
 As a first-year physiotherapy student, and a mother of three children, Maddison held various miscellaneous jobs before venturing into photography in 1976.
 Her friend, Ponch Hawkes, who was a photographer, encouraged her to use an available camera and a home set-up darkroom.
 This would lead to a commercial project six months later and a solo exhibition to follow within a period of three years.
 Although self-taught, she has seen both commercial and critical success nationally.

 Maddison has also held a position as a lecturer at an Australian learning institute.

-Honours

-Her list of accolades include the Hobart City Art Prize (2007) and the Josephine Ulrick National Photography Prize for Portraiture (2002).